Diploma in Electronic Medical Billing and Coding Specialist

 - Background check and drug screening where applicable

-To receive a Diploma as an Electronic Medical Billing and Coding Specialist, students must complete 31.5 credit hours (991 clock hours).
-This Diploma program can be completed in 8 months for full-time students and 15 months for part-time students.
-Evening students will be required to complete the Externship portion of the program during the day.
+Like all of our career training programs in Florida, students are required to complete a specific number of credit hours.
+To receive a Diploma as an Electronic Medical Billing and Coding Specialist at Southeastern College, students need to complete 31.5 credit hours (991 clock hours).
+This program should be able to be completed in 8 months for full-time students or 15 months for part-time students.
+Outside work is required, and evening students are required to complete the externship portion of their coursework during the day.

 Electronic Medical Billing and Coding Specialist Courses (31.5 credit hours)